-The Embrace Autism Test, developed by Natalie Engelbrecht, a Canadian psychotherapist and an individual on the autism spectrum, is a comprehensive online assessment tool designed to help identify autism in individuals.
+The Embrace Autism Test was developed by Natalie Engelbrecht.
+She is a Canadian psychotherapist and an individual on the autism spectrum.
+This test is a comprehensive online assessment tool.
+It is designed to help identify autism in individuals.
 This test is unique in its approach, considering the challenges faced by autistic individuals during the diagnostic process.

 The Embrace Autism Test is a two-part assessment process that starts with a screening assessment, followed by a diagnostic assessment.
 The screening assessment consists of 12 questions about your experience and history.
 It includes six psychometrics: AQ, RAADS–R, CAT-Q, VIA, RBQ-2A, and the Aspie Quiz.
-After reviewing the submitted information, a report based on answers and psychometric scores is provided, along with a recommendation on whether it makes sense to proceed with part 2.
+After reviewing the submitted information, we provide a report based on answers and psychometric scores.
+Additionally, we offer a recommendation on whether it makes sense to proceed with part 2.

 The diagnostic assessment includes six psychometrics: ASRS-v1.1, EQ, SQ–R, ESQ, TEQ, and the TAS-20.
 This part also consists of a 30–40 minutes interview via teleconference based on the ADOS-2 (module 4).
 Natalie Engelbrecht and a medical doctor review the submitted information.
 They provide a report based on your answers, psychometric scores, and the interview.